 Victorian mourning customs

 During the reign of Queen Victoria in Great Britain, it was common practice that people would usually die in their homes surrounded by their family and friends.
 They would remain in their home until the day of their burial.
 This was before medical death certificates were introduced so a person would need to view a body to confirm identity and to touch the body to confirm they were in fact dead.
-Sadly even Children had to share a house with a dead body, and in some cases share a bed with a deceased brother or sister as they were not moved until the day of burial.
+Children too had to share a house with a dead body, and in some cases share a bed with a deceased brother or sister as they were not moved until the day of burial.

 Funeral processions through the streets were quite the sight and more elaborate for those with more money and social status.
 No matter what class a family was from, it was a wish of most families to secure a decent burial plot and hold a ceremony for the deceased even if it meant the family would have to live through financial stress.
 They did not want the disgrace of having to bury a family member in a 'pauper's grave'.
 This was a grave with no headstone and no ceremony (funeral).